raspberrypilearning/happy-birthday/en/step_5.md

 CSS stands for **Cascading Style Sheets**, and is the language used to style webpages and make them look nice.

-This code links your webpage to a CSS file.

-+ Can you find this code in the `<head>` of the HTML document?
++ This code links your webpage to a CSS file.
+See if you can find it in the `<head>` of the HTML document:

 ![screenshot](images/birthday-css-link.png)